filiptammergard/tammergard.se/blog/2024-01-19-difference-between-usestate-and-usememo/index.md

 <!-- truncate -->

-In this case, `useState` is used without a `set` function, which means `state` cannot be changed programmatically – kind of like `useMemo`.
+In this case, `useState` is used without a `set` function, which means `state` cannot be changed programmatically—kind of like `useMemo`.

 The difference is the dependency array of `useMemo`.
 When `input` changes, `memo` will be updated accordingly.
 In contrast, `state` will stay the same.
 The reason is that the initializer function will only run when initializing the component, but it won't "react" to updates to `input`.